· ·

 2#.
 Arched Doorways and Windows

 By incorporating internal arches, you mimic the classic silhouettes of coastal European estates while maintaining a contemporary edge.
-They act as natural frames for the beautiful views or art pieces found within your living areas.
+They act as natural frames for the beautiful views or art pieces found within your main living areas.

 3#.
 Terracotta Tile Flooring

-Earthy, oversized terracotta tiles provide a rustic foundation that feels cool underfoot during warm summer months.
+Earthy, oversized terracotta tiles provide a rustic foundation that feels cool underfoot during the warm summer months.
 Their natural clay tones bridge the gap between traditional craftsmanship and the sleek lines of modern furniture.

 In a contemporary setting, using wide-set tiles with minimal grout lines offers a cleaner, more updated appearance.
-This flooring choice is durable and gains more character as it ages, perfect for high-traffic coastal households.
+This flooring choice is exceptionally durable and gains more character as it ages, perfect for high-traffic coastal households.

 4#.
 Exposed Natural Wood Beams